Research Shows Purposeful Jobs Create Health and Happiness

 Jobs that benefit our society as a whole can bring happiness and better health.
 Teachers, animal care workers, museum workers, and national park rangers are just a few examples.
 Public service workers usually experience personal fulfillment through their jobs.
 Most public service workers are usually well provided for with retirement benefits and healthcare service.
 Jobs that service others have health benefits as well.
 Helping others can lead to “helper’s high,” a euphoric feeling that lowers stress, improves your cardiovascular health, and strengthens your immune system.
 Serving others also reduce chances of premature death.

 Artists, designers, and writers may not always be the best-paid jobs, but they have many other benefits.
 Writers and artists tend to socialize or network with their fellow writers and artists.
 This is great for personal growth and social health.
 Research shows that creativity reduces stress, boosts self-confidence, and stimulates the brain.
 Researchers of health and social behavior have found that creative activity provides opportunity for learning and for solving problems.
-People in creative work a generally healthier and function better, physically.
+People in creative work a generally healthier and function better mentally and physically.